 20. Diversification of counterparties:

-All of the Organization’s investments of strategic cash may be placed with a single institution which enjoys sovereign risk and AAA/Aaa rating provided that such an institution can be identified and will accept such investment monies.
-Otherwise, the aim will be to distribute strategic cash amongst two institutions.
-For the purposes of determining such institutions, strategic cash will not be held with those institutions which manage core cash.

 All of WIPO’s strategic cash investments, whether acquired directly or through pooled market traded funds, will be held by the Custodian on behalf of WIPO.
 The Custodian does not manage the funds but merely acts as an agent collecting interest and handling purchases and sales of investments.
 Only a minimal amount will be held in cash and this will be invested as quickly as possible.
 Therefore, based on the revised investment plans this paragraph is no longer applicable to holdings in strategic cash.

-Investments made by external fund managers may only be held with institutions with a short-term rating of A-2/P-2 or a long-term rating of A-/A3 or higher.
-The only exception to this relates to corporate issuances (corporate bonds and commercial paper) which may have a short-term rating of A-3/P-3 or a long-term rating of BBB-/Baa3.
-Where institutions fall below the credit rating criteria, investments in these institutions will be liquidated at the earliest available opportunity.

 In order to simplify the presentation all information related to the asset classes that may be acquired and the credit ratings relevant to each class are shown in the table in Section D below

+Investments made by external fund managers may only be made in accordance with the table of eligible asset classes following in Section D below

 Investments placed with subsidiaries or affiliates of an institution shall be aggregated when determining the percentage of money held with the institution concerned.
 Limits may be temporarily exceeded owing to foreign currency fluctuations, the maturity of large investments, changes in cashflow or downgrading of institutions.
 Where levels have been exceeded, the Treasurer in liaison with external fund managers, will endeavor to remedy the matter as soon as possible without incurring penalties.
 Where levels cannot easily be adjusted (because of associated costs), approval of the situation will be required from the Controller.